 We also run leadership training programs for teens who want to grow in character and leadership ability as well as to learn how to make a difference for Christ in their home communities.

-LIT is a three week program.
+LIT (Junior Staff) is a three week program.
 The focus of the first two weeks of the program is for LITs to build community with one another through participation in fun camp activities, an out-trip, and interactive sessions.
 Sessions focus on both spiritual development and practical training.
 These sessions and character-building activities help teens deepen their faith and explore their questions about God while they learn how to provide excellent customer service, about the qualities of a greater leader, how to communicate effectively, how to provide care and mentorship to a younger child, and more.